 92.5% of the real estate in the Rutgers University New Brunswick neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Rutgers University New Brunswick neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Rutgers University New Brunswick neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Rutgers University New Brunswick neighborhood has more Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.2% of this neighborhood's residents have Hungarian ancestry.